Ethnic groups of Argentina: Lithuanians

 after the First World War, between 1925 and 1930, and settled mainly in Buenos Aires, Berisso and Rosario.

 Luxembourgers

 From 1888 to 1890, the Grand Duchy of Luxembourg was literally overwhelmed by a transatlantic migration wave, the so-called "Argentinienfieber", literally 'Argentine fever'.
 In less than two years, more than one thousand Luxembourgers - representing 0.5 per cent of the entire population - decided to emigrate to Argentina.

 Dutch

 The first organized immigration from the Netherlands occurred in 1889, when immigrants came from the area of Friesland.
 A second immigration took place around 1924.
 Most of them settled in Mar del Plata, Bahía Blanca, Comodoro Rivadavia, and Chubut.

 Polish

+Argentine women of Polish descent in Oberá, Misiones.

 Polish immigration began in 1897 and had a decisive influence in the Argentine population.
 Between the two world wars (1918–1939), large numbers of Poles emigrated.
 They mostly settled in Llavallol, San Justo, Valentín Alsina, San Martin, and Quilmes.
 Between 1946 and 1950, around 100,000 Poles settled in the country.